-The exams will consist of a combination of multiple choice questions and problems, similar to problems assigned in the textbook.
-You will be permitted to bring writing materials, a calculator and 2 sheets of notes (8.5" x 11" pages, double sided).
+The exams will consist of short answer problems, similar to problems assigned in the textbook.
+You will be permitted to bring writing materials, a non-programmable calculator and 2 sheets of notes (8.5" x 11" pages, double sided).
 Note sheets must be created by you.
 This means that material from another source must go through your eyes, into your brain, and then be transferred onto the page by hand writing it (typed note sheets will be taken away at the exam).
 It cannot be photocopied from some other source.
 Under no circumstances can you use notes prepared by another student.
 Should there be any concerns about your cheat sheet during an exam, it will be taken away from you.

 No other items will be permitted at your desk in the examination room.
-This includes dictionaries, cell phones, PDA's, CD players, iPod's, etc. These rules will be strictly enforced as it is my responsibility to do everything possible to prevent cheating on examinations.
+This includes dictionaries, cell phones, iPod's, etc. These rules will be strictly enforced as it is my responsibility to do everything possible to prevent cheating on examinations.